 He created Visual Impact Muscle Building with a different kind of person in mind, someone who does not want to become a huge beefy guy but is more concerned with good looks and a lean, athletic physique.

 He is also a character in that while a fitness expert and enthusiast, he also likes traveling and having a good beer, if and when required.

 The program consists of 3 parts.

-- A main PDF format, 72 page instant download manual with all the information needed to achieve the shredded, angular and muscular look and why.
+- The main PDF format, 72-page instant download manual with all the information needed to achieve the shredded, angular, and muscular look and why.
 Here you will find the 3 phase pyramid structure plus the Bonus Phase, each phase being the foundation of the previous one, and the nutritional guidelines.

 - Printable Workouts Charts to monitor your progress.

-Visual Impact Muscle Building is a simple, flexible and convenient blueprint designed to achieve a lean, dense, muscular and attractive male physique with permanent low body fat in a “Hollywood Star” format.
-Its guidelines and principles are the opposite of the buff and beefy bodybuilding regimes promoting size at the cost of a rounded, puffy and out of proportion look.
+Visual Impact Muscle Building is a simple, flexible, and convenient blueprint designed to achieve a lean, dense, muscular, and attractive male physique with permanent low body fat that looks good on any beach setting.

 The guidelines and theory behind it are unusual and not in line with the traditional muscle building and fat loss methods of old, like bulking and cutting.
 The workout schedule is designed to achieve a model-like look with permanent results rather than bodybuilder size with a lot of bulky muscle.

 The program is a valid alternative to traditional muscle building and fat loss plans, only let down by basic nutritional guidelines and an excessive bias against muscle-building exercises like squats and deadlifts.